 Dyson provides a lightweight stand that folds down.
 It must sit right up against a wall, as the robot would otherwise push it out of the way.
 Neatly, Dyson has put a power input on either side of the stand, so you can achieve a neat cable run, no matter where you place the stand.

-Dyson 360 Heurist features – Smart cleaning options that you can adapt to your home
+Features – The Dyson 360 Heurist has smart cleaning options that you can adapt to your home

 - Excellent map features, letting you fine-tune where and how the cleaner operates

 - Works with Amazon Alexa and Google Assistant

 - Easy to schedule cleans for hands-free operation

 Installation of the robot is via the Dyson Link app.
 The new version is far easier to configure, using Bluetooth from your phone to make the initial connection to the Heurist before you connect the robot to your Wi-Fi.

 While the original 360 Eye could start cleaning immediately, the 360 Heurist must first perform a mapping run.
 For this, the robot zooms around your home without the vacuum turned on, allowing it to discover rooms.
 There’s plenty of storage on offer, and you can store multiple maps for different floors, letting you carry the robot to different locations for whole-home cleaning.

 It can take a while for the Heurist to map out your home, and it’s important to clear objects from the floor and place the stand and furniture in the right place.
 I found that on my first run, a couple of wooden chests resulted in the robot becoming confused, and it wouldn’t come out of the living room.
 I moved the charging dock closer to the door, which solved the issue.

 Getting this right is important, as the vacuum cleaner will not clean anywhere until it has a working map of it.
 That’s a bit annoying if you normally have the Heurist downstairs, for example, but decide once to carry it upstairs to clean the bathroom.